mudiagauwojeya/moodymudiaga/README.md

     - Run `npm install`
     - Run `npm start`

-In the package.json file you will find the main scripts for development and production.
+In the package.json file you will find the scripts for development and production.
 To be sure, for production build run `npm run build`.

 <br>
 <br>